 Lifesteal (LS): I have reconsidered the uselessness of lifesteal.
-In module 2 you feel the bane of righteousness more than ever and for the endgame bosses your self heals are barely able to sustain yourself in addition to pots.
+In module 2 and 3 you feel the bane of righteousness more than ever and for the endgame bosses your self heals are barely able to sustain yourself in addition to pots.
 Still not worth going out of the way to get it, especially because when you're running for your life there's little time to attack something, but from combat log parses LS can account for up to 10% of my incoming heals even at 2-3% damage returned.
 Much better for DPS characters.
 However in solo situations such as daily quests in Mod 2 and 3 having lifesteal helps you slot 3 DPS encounters to kill faster (or use Miracle Healer's set).
 The Dread legion set is pretty good for this.
 Healing from LS is subject from healing depression.

-Tenacity: Tenacity is introduced in Mar 2014 as a PvP only stat and only becomes active in PvP arenas or flagged for PvP.
+Tenacity: Tenacity was introduced in Mar 2014 as a PvP only stat and only becomes active in PvP arenas or flagged for PvP.
 For PvE only players you can ignore it.
-Regardless of tenacity players will receive an inherent 10% damage resistance, crit resistance and control resistance.
-I am not sure at this stage whether it is additive or multiplicative to inherent damage resistance (from defense), but basically protects player from further damage.
-Incoming damage from crit hits are reduced by the crit resistance AND damage resistance amount.
+Regardless of tenacity players will receive an inherent 10% damage resistance, crit resistance and control resistance (TeR %).
+TeR reduction is multiplicative- damage will be multiplied by (1-TeR %).
+Incoming damage from crit hits are reduced (1-TeR %)^2.
 Control resistance reduce the % of control duration and stacks with resist from WIS/artifacts.
 I don't have many data points, but tenacity appears to be roughly linear (100 points = 1% resist) for the first 1000 points then faces rather sharp diminishing returns between 1000 and 2000.
 You will be quite significantly beefier with 1k tenacity or so.
-I've heard reports tenacity can be 'punched through' with multiple damages and DoTs in a short amount of time but haven't done any testing so far.
 Tenacity is currently not increased with Linked Spirit or similar stat boosting feats like prestigitation.

-As part of campaign progress in Module 1 Fury of the Feywild and Module 2 Shadowmantle and Module 3 Curse of Icewind Dale you can unlock up to 5 boons on your character.
+As part of campaign progress in Module 1 Fury of the Feywild, Module 2 Shadowmantle and Module 3 Curse of Icewind Dale you can unlock up to 5 boons on your character.
 These boons can be powerful and should be considered in your build when min/maxing in combination with gear for the overall best bonuses.

 First boon- Dark Fey Warder +250 defense vs Dark Fey Hunter +250 power